amaranth-grain/kbase/README.md

 *NOTE:  Commit often, but only push for major milestones.*
 8. git push -u origin *your feature name*
 9. Go to Github > Select your feature from dropdown > New Pull Request > Create Pull Request

+Wait for someone else to approve the merge into master branch at all times.
+Merging into develop branch yourself is OK for testing.